 Once a passageway for pioneers headed to the Western frontier, Westwego borders some of Louisiana's most picturesque bayous and swamps.
 Westwego's adjacent 580-acre Bayou Segnette State Park is a great escape from the hustle and bustle of the city.
 Nestled on the banks of Bayou Segnette, the park's extensive grounds comprise the most popular state park in Louisiana.

 It is also home to the John A. Alario Event Center and Bayou Segnette Sports Complex, developed for conferences, tournaments and performance events.

 Many early residents are descendants of the African-American, German and Italian settlers that resided in the city.
 The Cheniere Caminada refugees of French heritage were the largest of the population in the city after 1893.
 It is still possible to hear French spoken among the residents.
-Their pride of and concern over family runs deep and is supported by family activities and recreational events that abound in Westwego.
+Their pride of family runs deep and is supported by family-friendly activities and recreational events that take place year-round in Westwego.

 For more information, please visit their website.